microsoft/AdaptiveCards/source/ios/README.md

 $pod install
 ```

-please note Podfile and Xcode project file have to be in the same directory
+Please note Podfile and Xcode project file have to be in the same directory
-please remember to run pod repo update to get latest patches
+Please remember to run pod repo update to get latest patches

 ## Example Code in Objective-C, Swift